 COVID-19 Operations Update

-Due to additional pandemic restrictions enacted by the German government beginning Wednesday, December 16, 2020, the U.S. Embassy in Berlin and consulates in Germany are closed for routine passport, Consular Reports of Birth Abroad, visa, and notarial appointments.
+Due to the pandemic restrictions, the U.S. Embassy in Berlin and consulates in Frankfurt and Munich are offering a limited number of visa appointments.
 Please use our online appointment system to make a visa appointment once we resume routine services.

 Per Presidential Proclamation 10143, noncitizens, other than U.S. lawful permanent residents, may not enter the United States if they were physically present in the 26 countries of the Schengen Area, the U.K., and Ireland, among other countries.
 (The Schengen Area includes: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.)
 If you have been or will be physically present in any of the above-referenced countries—including transit—within the 14 days prior to your planned trip to the United States, you will need a national interest exception to enter the United States in addition to a valid visa or ESTA.
 For more information, please see the following links: Presidential Proclamations and Frequently Asked COVID-19 Questions.